 The first published Kent record for Erica tetralix is Edward Jacob's reference in his Plantae Favershamienses (1777) to the species being found, but not common, 'At the Bottom of Jud's Wood' (there is still a Judd's Wood, south west of Ospringe, on the Thanet Formation, which could provide an acid sandy substrate).
-Hanbury and Marshall (1899) considered it to be local on moist heaths, preferring a somewhat loamy sand.
+Hanbury and Marshall (1899) considered it to be local15 on moist heaths, preferring a somewhat loamy sand.
 They noted historic records on the north west Kent metropolitan commons - Keston, Blackheath and Chislehurst - and mentioned records in heaths elsewhere, such as Benenden Heath and Hothfield.
 However, it is possible that the species was not restricted to moist heaths, for they gave woodland records as well: Seal Chart and Chiddenden Wood (near Cranbrook), as well as Jacob's original record in Jud's Wood.
-The species develops best in the open, but is capable of withstanding shade of Scottish woodland with a daylight factor of 1/3 to $1/6^{15}$.
+The species develops best in the open, but is capable of withstanding shade of Scottish woodland with a daylight factor of 1/3 to $1/6^{16}$.
 On the other hand, it may that the woodland name has been assigned to a site which actually represented open ground there.

 By the 1971-80 county survey (Philp, 1982), it was considered rather local and scarce in Kent because of the lack of suitable habitats (bog and wet heaths) and it was recorded in only 13 tetrads in the administrative county.
 That number reduced to eight tetrads by 1991-2005, although three of those tetrads represent sites where it was not recorded in 1971-80.
 It is not clear whether this is a consequence of the recording process, or whether there is a degree of coming and going of the plant with changes in habitat.
 However, the central issue for this species in the county is habitat availability.
 Heathland has long been in decline in Kent, with a slight recent reversal due to restoration work, as described in the account for Calluna vulgaris (Heather); but any reversal really needs to bring back wet heathland for Erica tetralix, in spite of some historic records for probably drier locations.
-Erica tetralix copes with much wetter conditions than either Calluna vulgaris or Erica cinerea, and is more tolerant of iron toxicity than the latter in these circumstances16; and accordingly in such habitats can avoid being out-competed by the other heaths.
+Erica tetralix copes with much wetter conditions than either Calluna vulgaris or Erica cinerea, and is more tolerant of iron toxicity than the latter in these circumstances17; and accordingly in such habitats can avoid being out-competed by the other heaths.
 On the basis of Philp (1982), Erica tetralix is four times scarcer in the administrative county than Erica cinerea and 35 times scarcer than Calluna vulgaris.
 This must at least in part reflect the scarcity of wet heathland or bog in comparison with similar, but drier, ground.

-14 Marshall was a little more forthright in the Victoria History of the County of Kent (1908), where he declared the species to be very rare except on the moist sands of three of the botanical districts making up the county.
+15 Marshall was a little more forthright in the Victoria History of the County of Kent (1908), where he declared the species to be very rare except on the moist sands of three of the botanical districts making up the county.

-15 Cited in P. Bannister (1966).
+16 Cited in P. Bannister (1966).
 Erica tetralix L. (Biological Flora of the British Isles).
 Journal of Ecology 54: 795-813.

 Hothfield, habitat, amidst Juncus and Carex spp.
 Photo by David Steere, 2 July 2013 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-It should be noted that the 1991-2005 map covers a smaller area for the county, lacking metropolitan vc16.
-The distribution map for 2010-16 records shows finds at Keston, St Paul's Cray, Pembury Walks (in wet areas over Sphagnum), Angley and Brenchley Woods, Bedgebury and Hothfield.
-One would expect that further survey should add more in the Bedgebury and Hothfield areas, together perhaps with records from any wet open terrain at Joyden's
+The distribution map for 2010-18 records shows finds at Keston, St Paul's Cray, Pembury Walks (in wet areas over Sphagnum), Angley, Clowes and Brenchley Woods, Bedgebury and Hothfield.
+Records for 2010-18 have only caught up with those in Philp (2010) by dint of inclusion of metropolitan vc16, so there is insufficient evidence of having escaped further decline, although perhaps more records could be obtained from wet open terrain at Joyden's Wood,